 I love finding new ways to help people learn.
 I am your go-to fire starter – generating momentum and fanning the flames.

 I grew up in Halifax, Nova Scotia, running games at a local recreation centre.
 I liked it and thought I was pretty good at it.
 After studying Physical Education at The University of Western Ontario, I spent a few years guiding community development through sport initiatives in South Africa and Zambia.
-Becoming fascinated by the ways people learn together, I went onto complete a Masters in Adult Education and Community Development at the University of Toronto.
+Fascinated by the ways people learn together, I went on to complete a Masters in Adult Education and Community Development at the University of Toronto.
 These aspects remain essential to my work today: creating playful, community-based learning experiences.

-I’ve spent the past decade managing multiple roles as community educator, organizer, and capacity builder with a strong focus on social services.
+I’ve spent the past decade working as a community educator, organizer, and capacity builder with a strong focus on social services.
 Most recently, I worked with Peer 2 Peer University to train hundreds of public librarians as facilitators of adult learning programs.

 Outside of that, I am Dada to two little and powerful girls, non-stop advocate for public space, and bonfire enthusiast.
 I live in Kingston, Ontario, Canada.